OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     subjectText = subjectText.replace("RE: ", "");
     ```

 6. Now that the email data has been formatted to our liking, let's add a row to the email table.
-Add the following code to the end of your script (before the closing `}`):
+Add the following code to the end of your script, before the closing `}`:

     ```TypeScript
     // Add the parsed text to the table. table.rows.add(-1, [[dateReceived, dayText, from, subjectText]]);
     ```

 7. Finally, let's make sure the PivotTable is refreshed.
-Add the following code to the end of your script (before the closing `}`):
+Add the following code to the end of your script, before the closing `}`:

     ```TypeScript
     // Refresh the PivotTable to include the new row.